MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 Azure Quantum offers a range of quantum computing solutions, including quantum hardware from industry-leading providers, quantum software, and quantum services.
 With Azure Quantum, you can run quantum programs on real quantum hardware, simulate quantum algorithms, and estimate the resources needed to run your quantum programs on future scaled quantum machines.

-To learn more about how you can use quantum computing and quantum algorithms, see [Understanding Quantum Computing](xref:microsoft.quantum.overview.understanding).
+To learn more about how you can use quantum computing and quantum algorithms, see [What is Quantum Computing](xref:microsoft.quantum.overview.understanding).

 ## How to get started with Azure Quantum?